xapax/security/heartbleed.md

 # Heartbleed

+OpenSSL 1.0.1 through 1.0.1f (inclusive) are vulnerable OpenSSL 1.0.1g is NOT vulnerable
+OpenSSL 1.0.0 branch is NOT vulnerable
+OpenSSL 0.9.8 branch is NOT vulnerable

 First we need to investigate if the https-page is vulnerable to [heartbleed](http://heartbleed.com/)

 We can do that the following way.